BAK2K3/hard-drivers/README.md

 ## Future Feature Considerations

-### Enquiry Form Processing
+### Enquire Form Processing

-Currently, on submission of the Enquiry Form, the user is presented with a Thank You Modal and the form is subsequently cleared; the information input into the form is not processed.
+Currently, on submission of the Enquire Form, the user is presented with a Thank You Modal and the form is subsequently cleared; the information input into the form is not processed.
 With additional experience of Python and SQL, **the information input into this form could be processed and inserted into a database**, before being assigned to a Hard driver to prepare a specification.

 ### GDPR information as personal information being processed

-Given the information input into the Enquiry Form is classified as _'personal data'_, if the data is to be processed and stored as per the above future feature implementation, **a GDPR/Privacy Policy tick box would be required** for the user to agree to in order for this personal information to be collected and the form to be stored.
+Given the information input into the Enquire Form is classified as _'personal data'_, if the data is to be processed and stored as per the above future feature implementation, **a GDPR/Privacy Policy tick box would be required** for the user to agree to in order for this personal information to be collected and the form to be stored.

 ### Bot/Spam prevention on form completion